hxdd7/Frost/README.md

 # Krew

-Frost is a WinUI 3 Windows desktop app designed to help you organise and launch your game library.
-It supports manually adding games with metadata and pinning your favourites for quick access.
-The app uses the system’s default theme and focuses on simplicity and usability.
+Krew is a WinUI 3 Windows desktop app designed to help you organise and launch your game library.
+This app focuses on simplicity and usability.

----

 ## Walkthrough